garrettmflynn/ENGRAM/README.rst

-Engram
+ENGRAM
 ========

 Summary
 -----------------------------
-Encoding Neurons into Graphical Representations of Activated Memories (ENGRAM) is an open-source Python package for the design of cognitive neural prostheses.
+Encoding Graphical Representations of Activated Memories (ENGRAM) is an open-source Python package for the design of cognitive neural prostheses.

 Organization and Philosophy